-Three Elliott machines from the 800 and 900 series are on display at TNMOC.
+Two fully operational Elliott machines; 803B and 903 are on display at TNMOC.

 Since the advent of the PC, the imminent demise of "big iron" has been predicted, but they are still here - alive and well in the cloud.

 The Museum's largest computer, the huge ICL 2966 from around 1985/7, is coming back to life.
 It is by far the largest system we have on display at the museum, taking up almost a third of the floor space in the large systems gallery.
 What is more surprising is that we did not actually have room for all of it, it fact what you seen on display is less than half of its original size..

 This system uses a lot of power - you can't run this from a 13A plug - so we had to have a separate mains supply fitted to enable the restoration to continue.
 It also generates a lot of heat and would normally be in an air-conditioned room.
 As we could not fit out the whole gallery with air conditioning, we designed a large fan-assisted air venting system fitted to the top of the main cabinets to direct the hot air out through a window.
 Even so, it still gets hot.
 At least we know that on cold winter days the large systems gallery will probably be the warmest room in the museum (assuming our resident ICL Mr Fixit can get it going!)

 The system itself was used up until 1999 at TARMAC, who after having decommissioned the system, donated it to the museum where it was put in storage.
 It was not until late 2007 that we had enough floor space to put it out on display and it certainly is impressive to see.